scality/metalk8s/docs/installation/setup.rst

 :term:`etcd`
 ^^^^^^^^^^^^
-For production environments, a dedicated block device for :term:`etcd` is recommended for better performance and stability.
+For production environments, a dedicated block device for ``etcd`` is recommended for better performance and stability.
-If possible, use a SSD which provides lower write latencies, with less variance than a spinning disk, thus improving the reliability of :term:`etcd`.
+If possible, use a SSD which provides lower write latencies, with less variance than a spinning disk, thus improving the reliability of ``etcd``.

-The device must be formatted and mounted on `/var/lib/etcd`.
+The device must be formatted and mounted on ``/var/lib/etcd``, on Nodes intended to bear the :ref:`etcd role<node-role-etcd>`.

-For further information on :term:`etcd` hardware requirements, see the `official documentation <https://etcd.io/docs/v3.3.12/op-guide/hardware>`_.
+For further information on ``etcd`` hardware requirements, see the `official documentation <https://etcd.io/docs/v3.3.12/op-guide/hardware>`_.